• Skip to primary navigation

 Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.
 Reheat in a 350° F oven until warmed throughout, about 10-15 minutes.
 Cover tops lightly with foil if starting to burn.

-Inspired by Vegan Blueberry and our vegan apple walnut stuffing.
+Inspired by our vegan apple walnut stuffing.

 The nutrition information shown is an estimate provided by an online nutrition calculator.
 Accuracy is not guaranteed.
 Information shown should not be considered a substitute for a professional nutritionist’s advice.